 Pineapple Dream Dessert is an iconic potluck dessert.
 It’s right up there with Strawberry Pretzel Salad and No-bake Cherry Cheesecake.
 There’s just something about a no-bake dessert or almost no-bake dessert that screams summer potluck.
 This Pineapple Dream Dessert actually has a little bit of baking involved…technically, you could skip the quick baking step if you wanted to, but the crust on the bottom will hold up a lot better if you bake it for 7 minutes before adding the creamy pineapple layer.

 I’ve been craving this dessert for a while now and had it on the agenda of things I wanted to make this summer.
 I looked up a few recipes and then decided to give it a shot.
 I was surprised that the recipes I found online have directions to put the butter, powdered sugar, cream cheese layer down first and then mix the pineapple with the Cool Whip and put that layer on top.

-In my memory the Pineapple Dream Dessert I’ve had in the past seemed like a uniform filling that was similar to the center of a no bake cheesecake but with crushed pineapple in it.
-I guess that’s why I didn’t expect the traditional recipe to have the two different layers.
-We all know I’m all about a short cut, or making things easier…..so if you think I decided to just mix everything together and only have one layer of filling, you’d be right!
-I gotta say folks. it tastes like what I remember and everyone who tried it (we had a family over for dinner and then a friend stopped by and had a piece too) said they loved it.
+In my memory, the Pineapple Dream Dessert I’ve had in the past seemed like a uniform filling that was similar to the center of a no-bake cheesecake but with crushed pineapple in it.
+I guess that’s why I didn’t expect the traditional recipe to have two different layers.
+We all know I’m all about a shortcut, or making things easier…..so if you think I decided to just mix everything together and only have one layer of filling, you’d be right!
+I gotta say, folks.
+It tastes like what I remember, and everyone who tried it (we had a family over for dinner and then a friend stopped by and had a piece, too) said they loved it.
 And BOY does that homemade graham cracker crust and sprinkle on top SIIINNNGGG in this recipe!

 Gimme all the Graham Cracker Crusts: